biocorecrg/nextflow-course-2023-fall/README.md

 * Describe and explain Nextflow basic concepts.
 * Test and modify a Nextflow pipeline.
 * Implement short blocks of code into a Nextflow pipeline.
+* Understand, run and build Linux containers
+* Use containers in Nextflow processes
 * Develop a Nextflow pipeline from scratch.
 * Run a pipeline in diverse computational environments (local, HPC, cloud).
 * Share a pipeline.